ionic-enterprise/tutorials/docs/portals/training/ios/03-passing-initial-context.md

 Web apps being presented through a Portal are unaware of the fact that the current user has signed in from the native app.
 You could ask the user to sign in a second time, but that isn't an ideal user experience.

 The Portals library allows you to pass data that is immediately available to the presenting web app as part of Portals configuration.
-In the case of the Jobsync app, the `accessToken` and `refreshToken` returned after a user signs in can be passed to web apps and used to determine the current user.
+In the case of the Jobsync app, the `accessToken` and `refreshToken` returned after a user signs in can be passed to web apps and used to authenticate requests.

 ## Formatting for initial context